MikaelWeiss/github-exporter/README.md

 # Export to current directory (default)
 python export.py octocat Hello-World

-# Export to specific location
+# Export to specific directory
-python export.py octocat Hello-World --output /path/to/export.txt
+python export.py octocat Hello-World --output-dir /path/to/directory
 # or
-python export.py octocat Hello-World -o /path/to/export.txt
+python export.py octocat Hello-World -o /path/to/directory

 # With explicit token
-python export.py octocat Hello-World --token your_github_token --output /path/to/export.txt
+python export.py octocat Hello-World --token your_github_token --output-dir /path/to/directory
 ```

-If no output path is specified, the script will create an export file in the current directory with the format: `owner_repo_export_YYYYMMDD_HHMMSS.txt`
+The script will create an export file in the specified directory (or current directory if not specified) with the format: `owner_repo_export_YYYYMMDD_HHMMSS.txt`

 ### Using as a Module